CyberDex/webpack-typescript-boilerplate/README.md

 ## 3. Change config inside copied file according to these values:

--   `entryPoints` - an array of ts files to bundle separately
+-   `entryPoints` - an array of typescript files to bundle separately
 -   `sourceFolder` - folder for `awesome-typescript-loader` to include
 -   `assetsFolder` - folder with all additional files (pictures, sounds, configs etc.) witch should be included to release build
 -   `HTMLTemplate` - main app index.html file template
 -   `templateParameters` - variables that you will use inside html file like this: `<title><%= title %></title>`
 -   `https` - run DevServer with https (by default it's off)
 -   `port` - port number for local server (by default it will be 8080)
+-   `analyze` - add `webpack-bundle-analyzer plugin`

 ## 4. Put following values to `scripts` block of your package.json